 Many of our German learners work for asset managers and banks.
 They are required to speak German to deal with investors and when managing or analysing assets in Germany.
-Oil and Gas companies have also facilitated German lessons for their staff.
-Others are the renewable energy sector, construction and construction management companies with building projects in German-speaking Europe.
+Oil and Gas companies have also facilitated German lessons for their staff—the renewable energy sector and construction and construction management companies with building projects in German-speaking Europe.

 A company building and managing hotels expanded into Germany.
 Their Berlin architects happily spoke English, whereas their Hamburg architects insisted on speaking German, which required teaching much specialist vocabulary.